rackerlabs/docs-developer-blog/_posts/2019-04-02-introduction-to-cpadmin.md

 fixes released after RUP2.

 **Note:** Before you apply patch 22549247, ensure that you have applied patches 17884289 and 8919491.
-For Oracle EBS 12.2.x, this feature has already been enabled.
+For Oracle EBS 12.2.x, this feature is already enabled.

 ### Conclusion

 CPADMIN is an interesting tool that consolidates different CP management functions into a single menu-based tool.
-It is simple to use, and you can run it in PuTTY&reg; to monitor the CM status and start or stop the manager from backend.
-You don’t need to open an application url to monitor a CM or to start or stop the manager.
-With this tool you can execute multiple tasks with a single command.
+It is simple to use, and you can run it in PuTTY&reg; to monitor the CM status and start or stop the manager from the backend.
+You don’t need to open an application URL to monitor a CM or to start or stop the manager.
+With this tool, you can execute multiple tasks with a single command.
 CPADMIN replaces **cmclean.sql**, so you should use CPADMIN to perform that function.
-You can do multiple CP related tasks from backend, which you previously could not perform.
+You can do multiple CP-related tasks from the backend, which you previously could not perform.